trangn03/ai110-module1show-gameglitchinvestigator-starter/reflection.md

 - List at least two concrete bugs you noticed at the start
   (for example: "the hints were backwards").
   At the start I notice that:
-  * When starting the game for the first time, I didn't submit anything but there is already 1 attempt counted.
+  - When starting the game for the first time, I didn't submit anything but there is already 1 attempt counted.
 It shows 8 attempts on the left but however only 7 attempts allow in the center of the screen
+  - In the submission it said press enter to apply but when Enter button pressed, the number didn't get submit
-  * After submitting the first guess, the game did not update the attempt, which is still show 7 on the screen
+  - After submitting the first guess, the game did not update the attempt, which is still show 7 on the screen
-  *
+  -

 **Bug Reproduction Log**